The scene has changed a lot since we first started doing conversion optimization back in 2006.

 Google will generate the report for you.
 Now, it is difficult to assess all your traffic sources.
-We recommend assessing either your top ten or the traffic sources that drive more than 50,000 visitors to your website.
+We recommend evaluating either your top ten or the traffic sources that drive more than 50,000 visitors to your website.

 As you analyze the report, examine the following metrics:

-Conversion rate for different goals
+- The conversion rate for different goals

 Ask questions such as:

-Do you see high bounce rates for paid traffic?
+- Do you see high bounce rates for paid traffic?

-Which traffic sources are driving the lowest bounce and exit rates?
+- Which traffic sources are driving the lowest bounce and exit rates?

 Next, you need to determine the causes of such different behavior.